-Apart from their job as PhD students and their nightwatch duties at the Swiss bank, Jochen and Klaus sell ice cream to further improve their financial situation.
-In order to serve one customer, each of them needs an amount of time which is exponentially distributed with parameter μ .
-There is one line of customers in front of their shop, and new customers arrive with a rate λ .
+Apart from their job as PhD students, Béni and Diana sell ice cream to further improve their financial situation.
+In order to serve one customer, each of them needs an amount of time which is exponentially distributed with parameter $\mu$ .
+There is one line of customers in front of their shop, and new customers arrive with a rate $\lambda$ .
 Under which conditions is there an equilibrium for this system?
 And what is the probability that there is no customer in the system (in the steady state)?